trOnk12/rijksmusem/documentation/README.md

  - `fun clearContent()`.
 When called cleans the visual content of the companion view.
 By default when the playback process dies the content remains unchanged.
  - `fun reconnect()`.
 The app should call this method after the playback process was restored and the Adswizz SDK reinitialized and ready to use.
 Calling `reconnect` will register the `AdCompanionView` into Adswizz SDK.

- In case the ui process is killed, the Adswizz SDK will detect the lost `AdCompanionView` connection and it will gracefully close it.
+ In case the UI process is killed, the Adswizz SDK will detect that the registered `AdCompanionView` is no longer available and it will gracefully unregistered it.

 ## Limitations